Qiskit/qiskit-metapackage/docs/ignis/characterization.rst

 we pass in the result, the ``xdata``, and the ``qubits`` plus guess values for the fit parameters and fit bounds.
-The results can be passed in as a single result,as a list of results, e.g., if the experiment has to be run across several jobs or as an empty result.
+The results can be passed in as a single result, as a list of results (e.g., if the experiment has to be run across several jobs) or as an empty result.
 Data can be added later using

 .. code:: python

     fit.add_data(new_results, re_calc=True, re_fit=True)

-``add_data`` can be used to add results from new circuits or more shots to circuits that have already been added.
-If `re_calc` is True then the data is processed.
-If `re_fit` is True then the data is fit.
+``add_data`` can be used to add results from new circuits or to add more shots to circuits that have already been added.
+If ``re_calc`` is True then the data is processed.
+If ``re_fit`` is True then the data is fit.
 The data can also be fit by an explicit call to

 .. code:: python

     fit.fit_data(qid=-1, p0=None, bounds=None, series=None)

 ``qid`` can be used to fit only a single qubits data (this refers to the qubit index in the list passed to init).
-As specified as -1, this fits all the data.
+As specified (``qid=-1``), this fits all the data.
 New initial values and bounds for the fit can also be passed in. ``series`` specifies the data series to fit.
 Most circuits only have a single series by default, but certain experiments (e.g. ZZ) have multiple series.
 The data can be plotted with a call to ``fit.plot``.